 How is Alzheimer's disease diagnosed?

-Your doctor will do a number of tests to make sure your symptoms are caused be Alzheimer's disease and not another condition.
+Your doctor will do a number of tests to make sure your symptoms are caused by Alzheimer's disease and not another condition.

 Your doctor will ask about your past health and do a physical exam.
-He or she may ask you to do some simple things that test your memory and other mental skills.
+The doctor may ask you to do some simple things that test your memory and other mental skills.
 Your doctor may also check how well you can do daily tasks.

 The exam usually includes blood tests to look for another cause of your problems.
 You may have tests such as CT scans and MRI scans, which look at your brain.
 By themselves, these tests can't show for sure whether you have Alzheimer's.